-13. Osteopathy is a manual form of diagnosis and treatment, and is utilised in the treatment of a wide range of disorders related to the body's structure, and the impact of this on an individual's health and well-being.
-It acknowledges, and works with, the relationship between body, mind and social perspectives influencing a person's health.
+13. Osteopathy is a manual form of diagnosis and treatment, and is utilised in the treatment of a wide range of disorders related to the body's structure, and the impact of this on an individual's health and wellbeing.
+It acknowledges, and works with, the relationship between body, mind and social perspectives and-social-care-professionals-leaflet influencing a person's health.
 The osteopathic approach to health and healing is underpinned by the concept of each human being as a dynamic functional unit, in which all parts and systems are interrelated, and which possesses self-regulatory and self-healing mechanisms.